preprocessed-connectomes-project/abide/Pipelines.md

 ### Approach 1

-For CCS, CPAC, and DPARSF, the derivatives listed below were calculated in native space using unsmooted functional data.
+For CCS, CPAC, and DPARSF, the derivatives listed below were calculated in native space using unsmoothed functional data.
 The results were then written into template space (MNI152) and spatially smoothed with a 6-mm FWHM Gaussian kernel.
 The registration and smoothing were performed using steps specific to each pipeline.

 * [Amplitude of low frequency fluctuations (ALFF) and Fractional ALFF (fALFF)](http://fcp-indi.github.io/docs/user/alff.html)
 * [Regional homogeneity (REHO)](http://fcp-indi.github.io/docs/user/reho.html)